2025 Gator Bowl (December)

-The 2025 Gator Bowl is a college football bowl game that is scheduled to be played on December 27, 2025, at TIAA Bank Field located in Jacksonville, Florida.
-The 81st annual Gator Bowl game will feature teams from the Atlantic Coast Conference and the Southeastern Conference.
-The game is scheduled to begin at 7:30 p.m.
-EST and will air on ABC.
-The Gator Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by financial technology company TaxSlayer, and game will be officially known as the TaxSlayer Gator Bowl.
+The 2025 Gator Bowl was a college football bowl game played on December 27, 2025, at EverBank Stadium located in Jacksonville, Florida.
+The 81st annual Gator Bowl game began at approximately 7:30 p.m.
+EST and aired on ABC.
+The Gator Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by financial technology company TaxSlayer and was officially known as the TaxSlayer Gator Bowl.